johnwarden/httperror/README.md

 ### Applying Standard Middleware

 You can apply middleware written for standard HTTP handlers to an [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler) or an [httperror.XHandler](https://pkg.go.dev/github.com/johnwarden/httperror#XHandler), because they both implement the [http.Handler](https://pkg.go.dev/net/http#Handler) interface.
-See this [example log middleware](#example-log-middleware).
 See the [standard middleware example](#example-standard-middleware).

 However, the handler returned from a standard middleware wrapper will be an [http.Handler](https://pkg.go.dev/net/http#Handler), and will therefore not be able to return an error or accept additional parameters.
 Instead, use [ApplyStandardMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror#ApplyStandardMiddleware) and [XApplyStandardMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror#ApplyStandardMiddleware), which return an [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler) or an [httperror.XHandler](https://pkg.go.dev/github.com/johnwarden/httperror#XHandler) respectively.
-You can see this in the [httprouter example](#example-httprouter) of using this package pattern with a [github.com/julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).
+You can see an example of this in the [httprouter example](#example-httprouter).